bytedance/g3/README.md

     ```

     All vendor sources will be added to the source tarball, so you can save the source tarball and build it offline at
-    anywhere that have the compiler and dependencies installed.
+    anywhere that has the compiler and dependencies installed.

  2. build the package